AndrasKovacs/smalltt/README.md

 unification.

 Smalltt does not try very hard to optimize the representation of contextual metas, it just reuses plain lambdas to abstract over scopes.
-See this for a discussion in Coq: https://github.com/coq/coq/issues/12526.
+For potential optimizations, see this Coq discussion: https://github.com/coq/coq/issues/12526.
 As a result, basic operations involving metas are usually linear in the size of the local scope.
-My benchmarking showed that this is not a significant bottleneck in realistic user-written code, and we don't really have machine-generated code (e.g. by tactics) that could introduce pathological cases.
+My benchmarking showed that this is not a significant bottleneck in realistic user-written code, and we don't really have machine-generated code (e.g. by tactics) that could introduce pathologically sized local scopes.

 ### Glued evaluation

 The most basic NbE setup is not adequate for performance.
 The problem is that we need different features in conversion checking and in quoting:

 - In basic conversion checking, we want to evaluate as efficiently as possible.
 - In quoting, we want to output terms which are *as small as possible*.
 The